roduit/EE-411-FOIL-Project/README.md

 ## Conda environment
 A conda environment, named projectFOIL, with all Python packages that you might need for running the project.
 You can install it with the following command :

-`conda create --name projectFOIL --file requirements.txt`
+`conda env create -f requirements.yml`

-Once installed, to activate the environment, please use `conda activate projectFOIL`.
+Once installed, to activate the environment, please use `conda activate FOILproject`.

 ## Contributors